Eight Worlds: Symbiotic spacesuits

-In The Ophiuchi Hotline it is revealed that the Symbs are a trojan horse of sorts.
+In The Ophiuchi Hotline, the Symbs are a trojan horse of sorts.
 If the demands of the Hotline operators are not met, the Symb Pairs will transform into unstoppable warriors capable of destroying all human space habitats.
 However the demands consist only of allowing alien minds to assimilate human culture by riding along in the minds of selected people.

 Genetic manipulation

 Humans in the Eight Worlds use information from the Hotline to create new animal and plant species, but manipulating human DNA is illegal.
 This is an important plot point in the final episode of the series The Ophiuchi Hotline.
 Minor modifications of the body are routine, such as the addition of gills for underwater breathing (Goodbye, Robinson Crusoe) or decorative alterations, such as growing fur on various parts of the body.
 A popular modification consists of replacing feet with grasping hand-like structures called "peds", which are especially useful in microgravity.
 In The Ophiuchi Hotline a character known as "Javelin" takes modification to extremes by having only one arm and one leg, with a "ped", at opposite corners of a slim body.
 Other characters dispense with legs altogether for life in space.